JordanHC/waterloo-gatsby/src/pages/index.md

-    Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock, in order to build six, high rise blocks of 646 apartments.
+    Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock in order to build six, high rise blocks of 646 apartments.
   heading: Looking To Help?
   linkURL: /how-to-help
 ---